If you’ve crawled under a rock recently, you may not have noticed the dramatic growth of Facebook Live and live streaming.

 You get a lot of great functionality for free and it works very well.
 I like it!

-Switcher studio allows you to use your iPad or mobile device to live stream and, when you are live streaming, you can display your desktop or any other camera source that is on the same wireless network.
+Switcher Studio is another useful Facebook Live tool which allows you to use your iPad or mobile device to broadcast live and, when you are live streaming, you can display your desktop or any other camera source that is on the same wireless network.

 Switcher Studio set up is not easy and their documentation is not great so this will help.
 Here’s what you need to install: